Summer Safety with Water Babies

 With the summer holidays fast approaching, Water Babies, the world’s largest baby swim school, shares eight tips on how best to ensure water safety for babies and children.
 Whether you are setting up a paddling pool in your garden, planning a family day out at the beach, or a fun trip to the swimming pool, Water Babies has water safety covered for parents.

-When it comes to emergency and survival, every second counts.
+- Learn BLS (Basic Life Support): When it comes to emergency and survival, every second counts.
 If you are abroad, make sure you know the emergency number and it is always advisable to have a first aid kit with you.
 At Water Babies, all our teachers are qualified life-savers and are trained to carry out infant resuscitation (a qualification which they renew every two years).
-All teachers also carry:
+All teachers also carry: First aid kits, first aid books, mobile phones, emergency action plans, customised for each pool and local emergency numbers.

 Drowning Prevention Week aims to equip everybody across the UK and Ireland with the skills and knowledge, to make the right decisions about water safety.